Grant-Steinfeld/coffee-supply-chain-blockchain/README.md

 ## Great!
-Now lets make sure you have all the other requirements:
+Now lets make sure you have all the other required software and versions:

 1. node.js
 1. npm